-Note: If your code was developed using a previous version of the Power module for CC26xx, note that some changes have been made to the APIs.
+Note: If your code was developed using a version prior to TI-RTOS 2.15 for CC26xx, note that some changes have been made to the Power APIs.
+See the TI-RTOS Migration 2.15 wiki page for details.

-The following are the Power module APIs.
+The following are the Power manager APIs.

 - Power_enablePolicy() enables the configured power policy function to run on each pass through the OS Idle loop.
-See Section 1.3.2 and Section 2.2. - Power_getConstraintMask() gets a bitmask that identifies the current set of declared constraints.
-See Section 2.4 and Section 3.1.3. - Power_getDependencyCount() gets the number of dependencies currently declared upon a resource.
-See Section 3.3.1. - Power_getPerformanceLevel() gets the current performance level for the device.
+See Section 1.3.2 and Section 3.2. - Power_disablePolicy() disables the configured power policy function at runtime. - Power_setPolicy() chooses a different power policy at runtime. - Power_getConstraintMask() gets a bitmask that identifies the current set of declared constraints.
+See Section 3.4 and Section 4.2.3.

+- Power_getDependencyCount() gets the number of dependencies currently declared upon a resource.
+See Section 4.4.1. - Power_getPerformanceLevel() gets the current performance level for the device.
 (MSP432 only) - Power_getTransitionLatency() gets the minimal transition latency for a sleep state, in units of microseconds.
-See Section 2.4. - Power_getTransitionState() gets the current Power module transition state. - Power_init() is a function that needs to be called at startup to initialize the Power Manager state. - Power_registerNotify() registers a function to be called upon a specific power event.
-See Section 3.1.2, Section 3.2.1, and Section 3.3.3. - Power_releaseConstraint() releases a constraint that was previously set.
-See Section 3.1.3, Section 3.2.2, and Section 3.3.5. - Power_releaseDependency() releases a dependency that was previously set.
-See Section 3.1.1, Section 3.2.4, and Section 3.3.6. - Power_setConstraint() sets an operational constraint.
-See Section 3.1.3, Section 3.2.2, and Section 3.3.2.

-- Power_setDependency() sets a dependency on a manageable resource.
-See Section 3.1.1, Section 3.2.1, and Section 3.1.1. - Power_setPerformanceLevel() transitions the device to a new performance level.
+See Section 3.4. - Power_getTransitionState() gets the current Power manager transition state. - Power_init() is a function that needs to be called at startup to initialize the Power Manager state. - Power_registerNotify() registers a function to be called upon a specific power event.
+See Section 4.2.2, Section 4.3.1, and Section 4.4.3. - Power_releaseConstraint() releases a constraint that was previously set.
+See Section 4.2.3, Section 4.3.2, and Section 4.4.5. - Power_releaseDependency() releases a dependency that was previously set.
+See Section 4.2.1, Section 4.3.4, and Section 4.4.6. - Power_setConstraint() sets an operational constraint.
+See Section 4.2.3, Section 4.3.2, and Section 4.4.2. - Power_setDependency() sets a dependency on a manageable resource.
+See Section 4.2.1, Section 4.3.1, and Section 4.2.1. - Power_setPerformanceLevel() transitions the device to a new performance level.
 (MSP432 only) - Power_shutdown() puts the device into a lowest-power shutdown state. - Power_sleep() puts the device into a predefined sleep state.
-See Section 2.4 and Section 3.1.2. - Power_unregisterNotify() unregisters a function from event notification.
-See Section 3.3.7.
+See Section 3.4 and Section 4.2.2. - Power_unregisterNotify() unregisters a function from event notification.
+See Section 4.4.7.